genelet/corenlp-golang/README.md

 func main() {
     // assuming the Stanford CoreNLP is downloaded into /home/user/stanford-corenlp-4.4.0
     // create a new Cmd instance
     cmd := NewCmd([]string{"tokenize","ssplit","pos","lemma","parse","depparse"}, "/home/user/stanford-corenlp-4.4.0/*")

     // a reference to the nlp Document pb := &nlp.Document{}

-    err := cmd.RunText(context.Background(), []byte(`Stanford University is located in California.
+    // run NLP and receive data in pb err := cmd.RunText(context.Background(), []byte(`Stanford University is located in California.
 It is a great university, founded in 1891.`), pb) if err != nil { panic(err) }

+    // print some result
     fmt.Printf("%12.12s %12.12s %8.8s\n", "Word", "Lemma", "Pos")
     fmt.Printf("%s\n", "  --------------------------------")
     for _, token := range pb.Sentence[0].Token {